 As with any milestone, every child is different and will learn these skills at their own pace!

 What you need for the DIY Montessori Spindle Activity:

-- Alternatively can use chopsticks, tree branches, pencils, paper straws, or pipe cleaners.
-Try to make each “spindle” the same color and size so the child can focus on quantity and not get distracted by the colors.
+- Ideally exactly the same size and color so the child can focus on measuring and comparing quantity and not get distracted by the colors.

 - Label toilet paper rolls zero to 9

 - Tape or glue paper rolls together